mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

 thus can encrypt and decrypt all messages for the compromised epochs.

-If the adversary is passive, it is expected from the PCS properties of the MLS protocol that as soon as the compromised party remediates the compromise and sends an honest Commit message, the next epochs will provide message secrecy.
+If the adversary is passive, it is expected from the PCS properties of the MLS protocol that, as soon as the compromised party remediates the compromise and sends an honest Commit message, the next epochs will provide message secrecy.

 If the adversary is active, the adversary can engage in the protocol itself and perform updates on behalf of the compromised party with no ability for an honest group to recover message secrecy.
 However, MLS provides PCS against active adaptive attackers through its Remove group operation.
-This means that as long as other members of the group are honest, the protocol will guarantee message secrecy for all messages exchanged in the epochs after the compromised party has been removed.
+This means that, as long as other members of the group are honest, the protocol will guarantee message secrecy for all messages exchanged in the epochs after the compromised party has been removed.

-### Compromise by an Active Adversary with the Ability to Sign Messages
+### Compromise by an active adversary with the ability to sign messages

-If an active adversary has compromised an MLS client and can sign messages, two different scenarios emerge.
+If an active adversary has compromised an MLS client and can sign messages, two different settings emerge.
 In the strongest compromise scenario, the attacker has access to the signing key and can forge authenticated messages.
 In a weaker, yet realistic scenario, the attacker has compromised a client but the client signature keys are protected with dedicated hardware features which do not allow